sselao/sselao/README.md

 * Working with the leadership and core team, product improvements including UI/UX, Analytics, Content Optimization
 * Google Search Engine Optimization to increase web traffic and improve our conversions

+I currently use Python, JavaScript (TypeScript), and React.

 My journey as a freelance web developer began about 10 years ago when PHP was one of the most popular web languages.
-I currently work with Python, JavaScript (TypeScript), and React.

 I'm a curious person and avid learner by nature: I'm obsessed with learning new languages and frameworks.

 You can find me on [Twitter](https://twitter.com/StephenSelao) and [LinkedIn](https://www.linkedin.com/in/sselao/).